Selecting the right chair for you is the first step in setting up your workstation.

 - adjustment controls that are easy to operate while you’re sitting

-- a load rating suitable for your body weight
+- a load rating suitable for your body weight.
+Standard chairs may only accept up to 120kgs, so check the chair’s weight range is correct for you

 - a backrest with a curved lumbar support that can be adjusted to fit into the curve of your lower back